seatable/restic-backup-docker/README.md

 ### Mount

-Note that restic mount uses "FUSE" (Filesystem in Userspace).
-This kernel component from the hosts system must be made accessible to the container.
+`restic mount` allows to mount a snapshot to make it accessable like a local filesystem.
+It uses "FUSE" (Filesystem in Userspace), which requires that the FUSE kernel component from the hosts system must be made accessible to the container.

-This can be done with the "privileged" flag in the docker-compose file. (not recommended) Or via multiple other parameters during runtime.
-These are commentated in the restic.yml compose section of this Readme.
+This can be done either with the "privileged" flag in the docker-compose file, which is not recommended or via multiple other parameters during runtime.
+If you don't want to use this feature, you can easily comment or remove the corresponding lines from the yml file.

 ```bash
 # it is recommended to use screen or another terminal multiplexer for this command